sogaiu/atom-harlock/docs/Hacking.md

 yarn shadow-cljs watch dev
 ```

 This will start up a compiler for ClojureScript.
-If you symlink the directory under `~/.atom/packages/`, you can use it while developing itself!
+Symlinking the directory under `~/.atom/packages/` is convenient for development.

 Please note that Harlock only activates via its "connect-to-arcadia-socket-repl" command.
-You don't **need** to connect into a Clojure REPL, just invoke the command.

 Once Harlock is activated, connect to a cljs repl by: